Frequently Asked Questions

 With the exception of cross-registering for courses at LVAIC institutions, Lehigh students may not be simultaneously enrolled at two institutions; that is, students may not take Lehigh courses and take courses at another institution at the same time.
 Generally speaking, students who wish to take courses at another university would need to take a leave of absence if they are continuing students or defer their admission.

-No. Spring Break, previously scheduled for March 15-19, will be canceled.
+No. Spring Break, previously scheduled for March 15-19, will be canceled and replaced with a well-being week with dedicated programming to encourage students to foster positive mental health and wellness.
 We encourage students to stay on campus as much as possible once they arrive for the spring semester, as this will reduce the risk of infection and transmission of the coronavirus.